hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/historian.md

 # {{site.data.conrefs.composer_full}} Historian

 >**Warning**: This is the first part of the implementation of functionality to track the transactions and asset updates.
 There are additional use cases that are not a covered by this implementation.
-Details are being tracking in GitHub issue 55.
+Details are being tracked in GitHub issue 55.
 There may be changes to the HistorianRecord (documented below) as a result.

-The historian is a registry that is populated with `HistorianRecords` when a transaction is submitted.
-Historian records show the changes to assets within a business network, and the participants and identities involved in submitting those transactions.
+The historian is a registry populated with `HistorianRecords`.
+When a transaction is submitted, the `HistorianRecords` show the changes to assets within a business network, and the participants and identities involved in submitting those transactions.
 Historian records can also be queried to extract specific records or data.

 ## Historian Record